YuwanIvan/yuwanivan.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year Ph.D. condidate from [School of Mathematical Sciences](https://math.pku.edu.cn), [Peking University](https://pku.edu.cn).
-I am very fortunate to be advised by Prof. Lan Wu.
+I am a fifth-year Ph.D. candidate from [School of Mathematical Sciences](https://math.pku.edu.cn), [Peking University](https://pku.edu.cn), advised by Professor Lan Wu.
+I was also very fortunate to be supervised by Professors Ruixun Zhang, Renyuan Xu and Weijie Su on particular projects.

-Previously, I received a BS in Financial Mathematics from Peking University in 2020.
+Previously, I received my Bachelor Degree in financial mathematics ([School of Mathematical Sciences](https://math.pku.edu.cn)) and economy ([National School of Development](https://nsd.pku.edu.cn)) from Peking University in 2020.

+My research interests include:
+* Market Microstructure, High-frequency and Algorithmic Trading
+* Stochastic Modeling, Stochastic Control and Stochastic Games
+* Reinforcement Learning and Deep Learning with Applications in Finance

 Email: yufan_chen AT pku Dot edu Dot cn